 Unfortunately these cytokines can be proinflammatory.

-Proinflammatory cytokines and chronic inflammation can make all kinds of diseases worse, or cause other health conditions.
+Proinflammatory cytokines and chronic inflammation can make multiple diseases worse, or cause other health conditions.

-However, inflammation is also implicated in many other diseases which do not have these warning symptoms.
+However, chronic inflammation is implicated in many diseases which do not have these warning symptoms.

-Heart Disease and Alzheimers may be missed in the early stages unless you were specifically tested for these conditions.
+Diseases such as Heart Disease and Alzheimers may be missed in the early stages.
+The only way to find them is when you’re specifically tested for these conditions.

 The danger is that you may not know you have a problem for a long time.

 With short term or acute inflammation there are signs such as: